kaboomshebang/kbsb-gif-creator/README.md

 - [X] setup all logic to generate GIF
 - [X] connect components to the GIFshot js lib
 - [X] Add favicon and homescreen icon
+- [ ] Fix: width ratio calculation when re-ordering or re-moving
+- [ ] Improve: GIF export-modal on mobile (image ratio)
+- [ ] Improve: Add logic to lock the ratio between width and height.
+So that setting a custom height automatically sets the correct width.
+(Refactor the component hierarchy?)

 ## Retrospective

+- I would have probably changed the component structure in a way that would make state management easier.
+An "ImageSequence" component (step 2) that contains the child-components, so that for example image-size values are easier to manage.
+I could still use StepSection, StepHeader, etc, but then the 4 steps would have their own state.
 - Use `.bind(this)` in the constructor to set the correct execution context for methods
 - References to passed down state don't re-render. `useState` only triggers a re-render with new values.
 - Splitting `useState` in seperate single variables is easier to setup then combining multiple properties in one object/array.
 (Or maybe I'm unaware of some kind of trick 🤨)